 It is now possible to play classic versions of The Oregon Trail online for free.
 In addition to the famous 1985 Apple II version of the game, you can also play several other versions.
 This page shows you where to find these games.
 A new window will open in each case.

-When you arrive at this website, just click the “Load” button for Drive 1, then choose “Educational”, and then “Oregon Trail – Disk 1”.
+This is the classic version of The Oregon Trail that launched the second generation of the game.
+When you arrive at this website, look for the "Load" buttons, which are marked with file folder icons.
+First click the “Load” button for Drive 1, then choose “Educational”, and then “Oregon Trail – Disk 1”.
 You should also load Disk 2 to Drive 2, or else you will need to change to Disk 2 when you get halfway to Oregon.

 The 1990 DOS version of The Oregon Trail was intended to be identical to the 1985 Apple II version.
 However, you can distinguish the two versions because the DOS graphics are slightly different.
 That said, the structure of the game and the gameplay details are exactly the same as the Apple II version.

 The 1980 version of OREGON was a much simpler game than the 1985 version, lacking many of the features that people now associate with the game.
 The 1980 version is very similar to the original text-only version that people played on teletype machines in the 1970s.
 The main feature that distinguishes the 1980 version from its text-only predecessors is that the shooting activities include simple graphics.
 There is also a crude map available to indicate your progress.